 Remarks I–V

 Loading...

 This volume of Martin Heidegger's Black Notebooks contains five short notebooks the philosopher composed during the pivotal years of 1942 to 1948.
-The notebooks constitute a form of intellectual diary with highly personal reflections on the fall of National Socialism, the occupation of Germany after WWII, and Heidegger's own philosophical legacy.
-They also contain Heidegger's embittered reflections on his own denazification process.
-In multiple passages throughout the years, Heidegger also reflects on his political activities as Rector of Freiburg University in the early phase of National Socialism.
+The notebooks constitute a form of intellectual diary with personal reflections on the fall of National Socialism, the occupation of Germany after WWII, and Heidegger's own philosophical legacy.
+They address Heidegger's political activities as Rector of Freiburg University in the early phase of National Socialism and testify to his embittered reaction to his own denazification process.

+Remarks I–V